taw00/manuscript-css/README.md

 ### Recommended Editors and Tools

 - Any text editor
-    * Edit - any editor can be used to edit your manuscript
+    * Edit - any editor can be used to edit your manuscript.
 - [Joplin](https://joplinapp.com) - the (mostly) seamless experience
     * Edit
 	+ Preview: renders an accurate preview of the manuscript